vdakshin/vdakshin.github.io/resources.md

 # Talks

+<strong>Potential Impact of AI on Jobs: A View into the Telecom Industry</strong>
+<br/><small><em>[AI Squared Forum](http://www.aisquaredforum.ca/), September 2019 </em></small>
+<br/><small><em>It has been suggested that AI and automation will eliminate or reduce jobs.
+At the same time the proponents of augmented intelligence world view suggest that AI will free up employees to do more higher value jobs and tasks.
+In this talk I evaluate the potential impacts of AI and automation on jobs.
+Specifically, I explore the current jobs in the telecom industry and evaluate the impacts of AI and automation on those jobs.
+I then consider some employment trends in major telecom operators and conclude with some implications and calls to action.</em></small>

 <strong>Autonomic Marketing: How far are we?</strong>
 <br/><small><em>[TMLS Micro-Summit on Retail and Advertising](https://www.eventbrite.ca/e/toronto-machine-learning-micro-summit-series-tmls-retail-and-advertising-special-focus-tickets-56919639173#), March 2019 </em></small>
 <br/><small><em>In this talk, I explore the question of whether true autonomic marketing is possible.
 To answer this question, I provide an overview of AI applications in advertising and marketing with an emphasis on digital marketing.
 Specifically, I survey the applications of AI in promotions, advertisements, search, pricing and programmatic marketing.
 Given the current state, I then explore what might be possible in the future.
 Towards this, I present some of the trends in AI unocovered by Omnicom Media Group and our point of view on AI applications in advertising and retail.
 Finally, I conclude with some case studies of applying AI at OMG and lessons learned.</em></small>